The awarded designs of the 2018 European Prize for Urban Public Space

 Dates start/end: 2016/2017

 This project is a first step in “tactical urbanism”, and part of a broader strategy that embraces the whole city of Barcelona.
 Conceived as a blueprint, more than a finished design, the project is based on the idea that a street is not just an infrastructure for mobility but a place of social interaction.
-The goal is to subtract space to vehicular traffic in order to make room for buses, bicycles, and pedestrians and shows that streets can be reclaimed for daily life.
-It is a social and environmental action, rather inexpensive as it features reorganization and reuse rather than new materials and structures.
+The goal is to subtract space to vehicular traffic to make room for buses, bicycles, and pedestrians and shows that streets can be reclaimed for daily life.
+It is a social and environmental action, rather inexpensive as it prioritizes reorganization and reuse over the addition of new materials and structures.